 Marx’s examples are of their time and place so there is a lot about linen, iron, and corn, and less about intangibles like information.
 I read Feather’s comment as a rational and dispassionate statement of fact about life in the information society.

-The session took place in the library of the London Action Resource Centre so I gave an example of a book on the shelf (a single author monograph) as a commodity that was produced for sale.
+The session took place in the venue’s library so I gave an example of a book on the shelf (a single author monograph) as a commodity that was produced for sale.
 No-one would disagree the pulp, card, ink etc. that makes up the print book are commodities and it follows the content created by the author’s intellectual process is also treated this way.
 Removing the print book, if we present the same information in the form of an ebook we would still have a commodity.

 Commodification and commoditization

 Straying from classical Marxian economics, information can in another sense be commoditized.
 To avoid confusion I use these meanings: